Rickcau/genai-travel-planner/README.md

 This repo contains several examples of which I will list below.

 ## ConsoleApp-BagOfWords
-This console app demostrats the Bag Of Words concept
+This console app demostrats the Bag Of Words concept.